testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

     stickySlide: "left"
 }

-To declare a test in `webtau` we need to create a file and use `scenario` keyword to define test logic:
+To declare a test in WebTau we need to create a file and use `scenario` keyword to define test logic:

 :include-file: basicScenarios/httpBasics.groovy {
     title: "httpBasics.groovy",